Volkanite/knowledge/key.md

      ssh-add ~/.ssh/id_ed25519

 ### Step 5
-Copy key to clipboard (the key will be available for paste, CTRL+V):
+Copy the public key to the clipboard (the key will be available for paste, CTRL+V):

      clip < ~/.ssh/id_ed25519.pub